dotnet/sourcelink/docs/README.md

 </PropertyGroup>
 ```

-The initialization target shall update each item of the `SourceRoot` item group that belongs to the Xyz provider with `SourceLinkUrl` metadata that contains the final URL for this source root that will be stored in the SourceLink file.
+The initialization target shall update each item of the `SourceRoot` item group that belongs to the Xyz provider with `SourceLinkUrl` metadata that contains the final URL for this source root that will be stored in the Source Link file.
 It shall ignore any `SourceRoot` items whose `SourceControl` and `RepositoryUrl` metadata it does not recognize.

-See [the implementation of GitHub SourceLink package](https://github.com/dotnet/sourcelink/blob/master/src/SourceLink.GitHub/build/Microsoft.SourceLink.GitHub.targets) for an example.
+See [the implementation of GitHub Source Link package](https://github.com/dotnet/sourcelink/blob/master/src/SourceLink.GitHub/build/Microsoft.SourceLink.GitHub.targets) for an example.